NathanSepul/flutter_ci_appollo/README.md

 ```

 In this exemple we have 4 parametres:
-- < personal_runner_label > is the self-hosted runner label defined when it was created
+- *personal_runner_label* is the self-hosted runner label defined when it was created
-- < email> is the email to connect to your account on appollo
+- *email* is the email to connect to your account on appollo
-- < password > is the password to connect to your account on appollo
+- *password* is the password to connect to your account on appollo
-- < application_key > is the key off your application.
+- <*application_key*> is the key off your application.

-if you forgot the application's key you can use this command :
+If you forgot the application's key you can use this following command :
 ```
 appollo app ls
 ```